-We are currently accepting parent referrals from parents of 4th and 5th graders wishing to have their children evaluated for gifted education services.
+Parent referrals for 4th and 5th grade students are accepted any time during the school year.
 Students can be referred one time each school year—please contact your child’s SEARCH teacher if he or she was evaluated during the 2013-2014 school year before sending in a referral form.

 For Parents of 3rd Grade Students:

-Students with qualifying test scores on the CogAT and/or NNAT will receive a district referral via US mail in mid-February (on or around February 17, 2015).
+Students with qualifying test scores on the CogAT and/or NNAT will receive a district referral via US mail in mid-February.
 With parent permission (via a signed referral form), these students will be evaluated for gifted services.
-Parents of students who did not receive a district referral letter but who wish to have their children evaluated, may submit a parent referral form to their child's SEARCH teacher beginning on February 17, 2015.
+Parents of students who did not receive a district referral letter but who wish to have their children evaluated, may submit a parent referral form to their child's SEARCH teacher beginning in February as well.

 All students in kindergarten, first, second, and third grades receive gifted education services through SEARCH.
 SEARCH teachers plan and present lessons focusing on five thinking skills– perceiving, creating, reasoning, connecting, and evaluating.
 The lessons are designed to foster excitement for learning and discovery by stimulating critical and creative thinking through problem solving and open-ended situations.
 Classroom teachers participate in these lessons, making observations about students who respond at a high level.